 Community Facility Loans

-RCAC’s Community Facilities Loan Program offers loans to develop and improve essential community facilities in the rural West.
+RCAC's Community Facilities Loan Program offers loans to develop and improve essential community facilities that primarily serve populations with low-income in the rural West.
 This program offers short-term loans to meet early acquisition and pre-development needs, interim construction costs, and long-term permanent financing.

 Applicable facilities include public and nonprofit office buildings, treatment centers, emergency and transitional housing, assisted living, human services, public safety, child care, education, and cultural facilities.
 Many other types of projects are eligible.